inaka/sumo_rest/README.md

 This project dependency tree is a great way to show the architecture behind it.

 ![Architecture](https://docs.google.com/drawings/d/1mlJTIxd7mH_48hcWmip_zW6rfzglbmSprpGSsfhjcsM/pub?w=367&amp;h=288)

+As you'll see below, **Sumo Rest** gives you _base handlers_ that you can use on your **Cowboy** server to manage your **Sumo DB** entities easily.
+You just need to define your routes using **Trails** and provide proper metadata for each of them.
+In particular, you need to provide the same basic metadata **Swagger** requires.
+You can manually use the base handlers and call each of their functions when you need them, but you can also use **Mixer** to just _bring_ their functions to your own handlers easily.

 ## Example App
 For an example on how to use this library, please check [lsl](https://github.com/inaka/lsl)